finkf/semix/README.md

 You can download the pre-compiled binaries from [https://bitbucket.org/fflo/semix/downloads/](https://bitbucket.org/fflo/semix/downloads/).
-If you want to use the (simplistic) httpd daemon, you should also download the html package file.
+If you want to use the (simplistic) httpd daemon, you should also download one of the supplied html package files.